carbon-design-system/carbon-website-archive/docs/CONTENT.md

-noGutterSm | Specify a no-gutter class at small breakpoint noGutterMd | Specify a no-gutter class at medium breakpoint noGutterLg | Specify a no-gutter class at large breakpoint noGutterLeftSm | Specify a no-gutter left class at small breakpoint noGutterLeftMd | Specify a no-gutter left class at medium breakpoint noGutterLeftLg | Specify a no-gutter left class at large breakpoint className | Set a custom class
+noGutterSm | Specify a no-gutter class at small breakpoint noGutterMd | Specify a no-gutter class at medium breakpoint noGutterLg | Specify a no-gutter class at large breakpoint noGutterSmLeft | Specify a no-gutter left class at small breakpoint noGutterMdLeft | Specify a no-gutter left class at medium breakpoint noGutterLgLeft | Specify a no-gutter left class at large breakpoint className | Set a custom class
 ```
 <Row className="optional-class-name">